-First off, please do go to the shelter!
-Pets in rescue are no longer in danger of being euthanized.
-Pets in shelters are.
-But keep in mind that adopting through rescues does have a few benefits over adopting directly from the shelter:
+But keep in mind that adopting through rescues does offer a few benefits over adopting directly from the shelter:

 - The pet will be healthy.
-Animal shelters will spay/neuter, vaccinate and usually microchip the pet before they send him home with you — but that’s it.
-Shelters don’t have the budget to treat sick animals; they’re often put down immediately.
+Animal shelters will spay/neuter, vaccinate and usually microchip the pet before they send them home with you — but that’s it.
+Shelters don’t have the budget to treat sick animals.
+They’re often put down immediately.
 A rescue will make sure the animal will get any necessary veterinary care, including medication, dental cleanings or surgery.
 If they can afford it, they’ll pay for blood work and a urinalysis.

 - You’ll know the pet’s temperament.
 When animals in the shelter, they are not themselves.
 How could they be?
-It’s loud, they’re scared, and they don’t know what’s going to happen next.
-When a pet is in foster care with a rescue, his foster parents will have the chance to assess his personality and determine his needs, especially regarding children, strangers and other animals.
+It’s loud, they’re scared and they don’t know what’s going to happen next.
+When a pet is in foster care with a rescue, the foster parents will have the chance to assess their personality and determine their needs, especially regarding children, strangers and other animals.

 - You can specify the kind of pet you want.
 If you want a dog or cat of a particular age, personality or breed, you might not have luck at the shelter.
 A rescue can help you find the pet you’re looking for, even if it takes awhile.

-By adopting from rescues, you’re not only giving a home to a pet that truly deserves it but also you’re opening a spot for another needy animal.
+By adopting from rescues, you’re not only giving a home to a pet who truly deserves it, but also you’re opening a spot for another needy animal.